evmcnb/quartz/content/Hernias.md

 - "Little old lady hernia".
 - Especially common in people who are very thin or recently lost weight

-More than 90% present as an emergency with an acute abdomen and features of bowel obstruction.
+More than 90% present as an emergency with an [[Acute Abdomen]] and features of [[Snippets/Bowel Obstruction|Bowel Obstruction]].
 The deep position of the hernia means there is hardly ever a lump.

 Needs emergency surgery